Linutronix/TSN-Testbench/Documentation/test.rst

 100Mbit/s, 1Gbit/s or even higher.
 Before the reference and mirror application are started the network interface needs to configured.
 Furthermore, PTP has to be used.

-Example for Intel CML with i225:
+Example for Intel Comet Lake with i225:

 .. code:: bash